chippmann/ch.hippmann.godot.utilities/README.md

       delay(100)
       val resultOfWork = "result of work"

-      withUiContext {
+      withGodotContext {
-        // the code here runs the next time you call `resumeUiContinuations`.
+        // the code here runs the next time you call `resumeGodotContinuations`.
 Which in this example, is the next time `_process` is called println("UICONTEXT: Setting label")
         label.text = resultOfWork
       }